jsaugat/The-DINESYNC/NOTE.md

 - Receives the HTTP request, processes it through the appropriate route and controller, interacts with the database (if needed), and sends back an HTTP response.
 3. **Client (React App):**
 - Receives the HTTP response, processes the data, and updates the UI as necessary.

+## User Authentication
+### Login
+- take email and password from request.body
+- if email exists, compare the password. if matches, create a token and send as response.